KS Real Estate Commission

 No, Code of Ethics is an elective.
 The core class is called Kansas Required Core.
 If you belong to a REALTOR® association, Code of Ethics is required to maintain your membership with them.
 This is separate from the Commission (KREC).
 If you do complete a Code of Ethics course, it may count as elective credit toward your license renewal with the Commission.
 Check with your REALTOR® association to ensure they will accept the Code of Ethics course approved by the Commission.

 If you take a dual credit course through a Kansas approved provider, it will count for Kansas.
-If the course was not dual credit or the school is not an approved Kansas provider, you must submit an Individual Request form RE-800 to have the course reviewed by our Education staff; if approved, elective credit will be applied to your record.
+If the course was not dual credit or the school is not an approved Kansas provider, you must login to the Public Portal and complete an Education Individual Request for CE form online to have the course reviewed by our Education staff; if approved, elective credit will be applied to your record.
+Courses must meet Kansas requirements for continuing education.

 Your CE must be complete by your expiration date but you can complete the hours any time during your 2 year renewal cycle.
 To avoid processing delays and late fees, we strongly recommend completing your CE at least 7 days prior to expiration.